stakater/mto-docs/content/crds-api-reference/template.md

 #### How It Works

 * The template includes the actual YAML specifications of resources like `Deployment`, `Service`, `ConfigMap`, etc.
-* These manifests are applied as-is or with minor parameter substitutions (e.g., names, labels, annotations or user defined parameters).
+* These manifests are applied as-is or with minor parameter substitutions (e.g., dynamically populated `{tenant}` and `{namespace}` variables wherever added or user defined parameters).

 #### Use Cases